-(g) Cross-default There will be cross-default provisions in the Indentures.
-This means that if the Equipment Notes issued with respect to one Aircraft are in default and remedies are exercisable with respect to such Aircraft, the Equipment Notes issued with respect to the remaining Aircraft will also be in default, and remedies will be exercisable with respect to all Aircraft. (h) Section 1110 Protection United's outside counsel will provide its opinion to the Trustees that the benefits of Section 1110 of the U.S. Bankruptcy Code will be available with respect to the Equipment Notes.
-Certain U.S. Federal Tax Consequences Each person acquiring an interest in Certificates generally should report on its federal income tax return its pro rata share of income from the relevant Deposits and income from the Equipment Notes and other property held by the relevant Trust.
-See "Certain U.S. Federal Tax Consequences".
-Certain ERISA Considerations Each person who acquires a Certificate will be deemed to have represented that either: (a) no employee benefit plan assets have been used to purchase or hold such Certificate or (b) the purchase and holding of such Certificate are exempt from the prohibited transaction restrictions of ERISA and the Code pursuant to one or more prohibited transaction statutory or administrative exemptions.
-See "Certain ERISA Considerations".
-Threshold Rating for the Depositary Long Term Fitch A- Short Term Moody's P-1 , and the second Depositary Rating The Depositary me ets the Depositary 1 hreshold Rating requirement Threshold Rating for the Liquidity Provider for the Class AA Trust Long Term BBB+ Moody's Baa2 Threshold Rating for the Liquidity Provider for the Class A Trust Long Term BBB Baa2 Liquidity Provider Rating The Liquidity Prov ider meets the Liqui dity Threshold Rating requir ements.
+(g) Cross-default Notes issued with respect respect to such Aircraft, t to one Aircraft are he Equipment Notes Indentures.
+This means that in default and remedies a issued with respect to the rcisable with respect to all A re exercisable with remaining Aircraft (h) Section 1110 Protection on to the Trustees that the able with respect to the Equ Certain U.S. Federal Tax Consequences tax return its pro rata sh are of income from s generally should report of the relevant Deposits and e relevant Trust.
+See "Certa d income from the Certain ERISA Considerations employee benefit plan as purchase and holding o ets have been used t f such Certificate a the Code pursuant to deemed to have represente o purchase or hold such C are exempt from the pro one or more prohibited tran .
+Considerations".
+Certificate or (b) the ohibited transaction Fitch Moody's Threshold Rating for the Depositary Long Term A- Short Term P-1 Depositary Rating The Depositary me ets the Depositary Th reshold Rating requirement Fitch Moody's Threshold Rating for the Liquidity Provider for the Class AA Trust Long Term BBB+ Baa2 Threshold Rating for the Liquidity Provider for the Class A Trust Long Term BBB Baa2 Liquidity Provider Rating The Liquidity Prov ider meets the Liquid ity Threshold Rating require ements.